 PCC Rye Berries and Parsley Salad with Kalamata Olives and Parmesan Cheese

 Here's a grain to diversify your diet — whole rye.
 Rye berries are the whole grain with only the outer hull removed.
-They can be found in PCC's bulk food section.
 The grain can be sprouted or cooked and used in soups, salads or breads.

 - 1 cup dried rye berries Add to list

 - 1 tablespoon red wine vinegar Add to list

 - 1 teaspoon fresh lemon juice Add to list